-I like being told that I’m beautiful—it adds a little bit of pep to my day.
+I like being told that I’m beautiful—it adds a little pep to my day.
 But I also don’t need to be told to feel good about myself.
 I’d like my grown son to be humble but not blind, and to treat compliments as little additional smiles to his day instead of the necessary fuel he needs to get through it.
 Both camps have valid points, but for now I’ll stick to the cutie pie compliments, especially since they come naturally to me.
 But if I inadvertently blurt out “You’re so handsome!”
 I won’t feel too bad either.

 Do you tell your kids they’re beautiful and handsome often?
 How do you handle the topic of beauty and appearance in your family?Want to get a better handle on this parenting thing?
 Join me on the mailing list and never miss a post: